-We will do this by facilitating workshops for pupils, teachers and the wider community which will provide knowledge about sanitation and good hygiene management.
-In these workshops we will also challenge taboos so that menstruation comes to be seen as a normal, natural process.
-Along with the educational aspect of the programme we will construct boreholes, latrines and hand washing facilities in schools that don’t already have them and provide girls with reusable pads, soap, jerry cans and access to spare uniforms.
-The programme will take place over 5 years in 24 schools in Uganda and 17 schools in Zambia.
-The intervention will also provide an opportunity for data collection – presently there is a lack of data supporting long term female interventions of this kind.
+We do this by facilitating workshops for pupils, teachers and the wider community which provide knowledge about sanitation and good hygiene management.
+In these workshops we also challenge taboos so that menstruation comes to be seen as a normal, natural process.
+Along with the educational aspect of the programme we construct boreholes, latrines and hand washing facilities in schools that don’t already have them and provide girls with reusable pads, soap, jerry cans and access to spare uniforms.
+The programme is taking place over 5 years in 23 schools in Uganda and 15 schools Zambia.
+The intervention will also provides an opportunity for data collection – presently there is a lack of data supporting long term female interventions of this kind.

-The reusable pads will be locally sourced in both Uganda and Zambia.
+The reusable pads have been sourced locally in both Uganda and Zambia.
 In Uganda the reusable pads, called ‘Easy Pads’, are produced by women who would otherwise be unemployed.
 They are robust (made with a sewing machine with inter-locker) and easily hand-washable.
 Read more about each year of this project on our Completed Project section of the website.

 Literacy rates across Uganda at primary level are low, and in Northern Uganda they’re even lower than the poor national average.
-At the start of 2017 we embarked upon a year-long phonics teacher training programme in 25 schools in the Amuru and Nwoya districts of Northern Uganda.
-Phonics is a teaching method by which sounds are correlated with letters, it will give students a stronger literary foundation which will improve academic attainment in all subjects.
+At the start of 2017 we embarked upon a two year-long phonics teacher training programme in 25 schools in the Amuru and Nwoya districts of Northern Uganda.
+Phonics is a teaching method by which sounds are correlated with letters, it will give students a stronger literary foundation which improves academic attainment in all subjects.

 In Zambia our main focus is on infrastructure.
 We work in the poorest region of the country, mainly in community schools.
 Community schools are built by the local community where government schools are too far away to access or oversubscribed.
 Lack of resources means that community schools are often poorly constructed (out of mud and wood) and not big enough to accommodate all the students that go to them.

-In Uganda and Zambia we run a school garden programme to address low quality primary education, food insecurity and poor agricultural productivity.
+In Uganda and Zambia we run a school demonstration farm programmes to address low quality primary education, food insecurity and poor agricultural productivity.

-At the moment, many students find it difficult to concentrate in class because they are hungry, and many parents find it difficult to grow enough food.
-We work with school communities to establish parent-led gardens and give agricultural, marketing and financial training.
+Many students find it difficult to concentrate in class because they are hungry, and often parents find it difficult to grow enough food.
+We work with school communities to establish parent-led farms and give agricultural, marketing and financial training.
 Profits from produce are split between the school, a group development fund and group members, and eventually the project becomes self-sufficient so our help is no longer needed.

-In Zambia we’ve collaborated with parents and teachers at Muneyney school and put up game wire fencing to prevent grazing herds from entering the garden and damaging crops.
+In Zambia we’ve collaborated with parents and teachers at Munyene school and put up game wire fencing to prevent grazing herds from entering the garden and damaging crops.

 Our teams are always on the look out for new ways to improve people’s livelihoods.
-The picture on the left is of Patrick, who has worked with us since 2005, teaching children and parents at Labela in Uganda how to make their own fertiliser and pesticide from locally available materials.
-We are also looking at re-implementing a bee keeping project which will train community members as bee keepers so that they can generate income for school fees (and potentially start a sustainable business) from selling honey.
+In early 2019 we started implementing a beekeeping project at 5 schools in the Nwoya district of Northern Uganda to train community members as beekeepers so they can generate income for school fees (and potentially start a sustainable business) from selling honey.

-If you’d like to support any of our projects or speak to us about what we do please get in touch with us at firstname.lastname@example.org or 020 8939 3190.
+If you’d like to support any of our projects or speak to us about what we do please get in touch at email@example.com